ClickHouse/ClickHouse/docs/en/query_language/alter.md

 - Using the partition ID.
 Partition ID is a string identifier of the partition (human-readable, if possible) that is used as the names of partitions in the file system and in ZooKeeper.
 The partition ID must be specified in the `PARTITION ID` clause, in a single quotes.
 For example, `ALTER TABLE visits DETACH PARTITION ID '201901'`.
 - In the [ALTER ATTACH PART](#alter_attach-partition) query, to specify the name of a part, use a value from the `name` column of the `system.parts` table.
 For example, `ALTER TABLE visits ATTACH PART 201901_1_1_0`.

-The quotes usage in the partition expression depends on the type of the partition key, that was specified when creating a table.
+Correct usage of quotes in the partition expression depends on the type of the partition key, that was specified when creating a table.
 For example, for the String type partitions, you have to specify its name in quotes (`'`).
 For the Date and Int* types no quotes needed.

 For old-style tables, you can specify the partition either as a number `201901` or a string `'201901'`.
 The syntax for the new-style tables is stricter with types (similar to the parser for the VALUES input format).